 Edmonton is the Capital City of the Province of Alberta, and is otherwise known as the Oil Capital of Canada.
-Other than benefiting from Alberta’s significantly lower taxes, Edmonton residents benefit from living in a city with a flourishing economy, expansive real estate market, amenities and attractions, and lush green surroundings from the 27,400 acres of parkland it has to offer; the highest parkland to resident ratio in Canada.
+Other than benefiting from Alberta’s significantly lower taxes, Edmonton residents and realtors benefit from living in a city with a flourishing economy, expansive real estate market, amenities and attractions, and lush green surroundings from the 27,400 acres of parkland it has to offer; the highest parkland to resident ratio in Canada.

 Edmonton is a major oil and gas centre, attracting workers from overseas and around the country, and has resulted in a vast infrastructure expansion such as an advanced bus network and rail system that are an affordable and environmentally friendly means of transportation available to most Edmontonians.

 Edmonton, when compared to most Canadian cities, has very low unemployment rates (4.5% in late 2014) and a high availability of employment.
 The predominant commercial sectors in Edmonton reside in oil and gas, otherwise known as petrochemicals; however the construction, health care, and social assistance sectors have proven to be growing at expansive rates with a high availability of jobs.
 The city hopes to continue drawing appeal from foreign and domestic workers.

 The other employment sectors demonstrating significant promise as of late have been information technology, banking, and biotechnology with employers such as IBM, Canada Western Bank, TELUS, General Electric, TD Canada Trust, and more.
 Due to a lack of available workers in Edmonton, employment opportunities are particularly high, and it’s said that new migrants to the city often spend very little time looking for work.
 You can see why many people choose to become realtors in Edmonton.